-If you design your search feature consider using following techniques:
+If you design your search feature consider using the following techniques:

 - Provide an alternative search and try to have featured content or similar results.

-- Another useful technique that will be really helpful for your users is autocomplete suggestions thereby reducing the user’s effort in typing and prevents them from entering incorrect terms.
+- Another useful technique that will be really helpful for your users is autocomplete suggestions, thereby reducing the user’s effort in typing and so prevents them from entering incorrect terms.

 - You can at least give the user a way to reach you by writing down the contact info.

-“ Wayfair “ use contact us option, also provide alternative options you can browse by them.
+“ Wayfair “ uses the contact us option, also provides alternative options you can browse through.

-To satisfy user's expectations , you should do everything you are capable of to make your system load as fast as possible. you need to provide for them evidence that the content is coming and reduce their perception of time.
+To satisfy user's expectations, you should do everything you are capable of to make your system load as fast as possible. you need to provide them with evidence that the content is coming and reduce their perception of time.
 Also, provide feedback

 or at least why they should wait.

-"Slack" uses skeleton screens to give impression of speed.
+"Slack" uses skeleton screens to give an impression of speed.

 5- Empty States :

-One of the most famous edge cases is " empty state " or nothing state , if the user interacts with or lands on the page for first time : you should think about how we can use the blank page to encourage users to start real interaction with this page by providing some instructions like :
+One of the most famous edge cases is "empty state " or nothing state, if the user interacts with or lands on the page for the first time: you should think about how we can use the blank page to encourage users to start real interaction with this page by providing some instructions like :

 - Placeholder or text that explains what should go there.